-If you were 16 or Older when the passport was issued Then your passport is valid for 10 Years
+If you were 16 or older when the passport was issued, then your passport is valid for 10 years.

-If you were 15 or Younger when the passport was issued Then your passport is valid for 5 Years
+If you were 15 or younger when the passport was issued, then your passport is valid for 5 years.

 If possible, you should renew your passport approximately nine (9) months before it expires.
 Most countries require that your passport be valid at least six (6) months beyond the dates of your trip.
 Some airlines will not allow you to board if this requirement is not met.

 Our company provides the fastest processing time possible.
-If you apply for 24-hour processing, and we receive your documents no later than 8:30 AM, your passport could be ready as early as 4pm the next day.
+If you apply for 24 Hour Processing and we receive your documents no later than 8:30 AM, your passport could be ready as early as 4 PM the next day.

 If you reside in the Washington, DC area, you could pick it up from our office at 5 PM.
-If you are out of the area, you could receive it as early as 8:30 AM the next day via FedEx First Overnight.
+If you are out of the area, you could receive it as early as 8:30 AM the following day via FedEx First Overnight.
 If you need it delivered faster, we can help you arrange FedEx Same-Day Delivery Service or airport-to-airport courier service.
-We will help you find the best solution to your travel needs.
+We will help you find the best solution for your travel needs.

 I'm renewing my passport.
 Do I get the old one back?

 Yes, we will return the old, canceled passport to you.
-Keep your old passport in a safe place as it is considered proof of your U.S. citizenship.
+Keep your old passport in a safe place as it is considered proof of your US citizenship.